 Medication-Assisted Treatment in Alaska

-QuickMD offers private, judgment-free addiction treatment online in Alaska for substance use disorders, including treatment with Suboxone®.
+QuickMD currently does not offer addiction treatment online in Alaska for substance use disorders, including treatment with Suboxone®, but we hope to soon.
+Join our waitlist to get notified when we launch.

 Why virtual addiction treatment matters in Alaska